 Applicants should send their application by email to firstname.lastname@example.org.
 Applications will close when positions are filled, so we encourage candidates to apply as early as possibe.

 Your application should include a full CV and covering letter.
 Please provide confirmation of your ongoing legal right to work in the UK and absence of a criminal record.

 If successful in the first phase of the application, candidates will be asked to conduct an initial remote assessment.
 There will then be an assessment centre at the CEPA offices in London before a decision is made.

 CEPA offers a highly competitive remuneration package for its staff.
 Beyond this, staff benefits also include:

-- health, life and travel insurance,
+- health, life and (business and personal) travel insurance

-- a 5% employer pension contribution,
+- a 5% employer pension contribution

-- a corporate cycle scheme, and
+- a corporate cycle scheme

 CEPA welcomes applications from all sections of the community.
 We recognise and actively promote the benefits of a diverse workforce and are committed to treating all employees with dignity and respect regardless of race, gender, disability, age, sexual orientation, religion or belief.

 Please note that due to the volume of applications received, we are only able to respond to candidates shortlisted for consideration.
 Candidates who have not received a response to their application within 15 working days should assume that it has not been successful.